iRobotEducation/root-robot-ble-protocol/README.md

 Note that the Create 3 robot maps button 1 (·) to `FL` and button 2 (··) to `FR`.

 ### Device 19 - Docking Sensors
 Note: This device is not supported on Root Robots.
+It is only supported in protocol version 1.5 or greater.

 #### To Robot
 -------------------------------------------------------------------------------